 I gave AI another problem that bugged me.
 My exterior lights on the sides of the garage door were too bright.
 I couldn’t simply change the bulbs because the lights don’t have bulbs.
 They use integrated LEDs.
 They were controlled by a dusk-to-dawn photocell.
 I couldn’t put them on a dimmer because there was no switch for them inside the house.

 AI told me to look for a junction box where I could place a dimmer.
 I couldn’t find the junction box it wanted, but I found a switch for a porch light that was also downstream of the photocell.
 I asked AI whether I could merge the garage lights onto that switch.
-It gave me a cautious “maybe,” with a list of conditions to confirm behind the switch cover.
+It gave me a cautious “maybe,” with a list of conditions to check behind the switch cover.

 I took the cover plate off and sent a photo to AI.
 It read the wires and confirmed that moving the wires would comply with the National Electrical Code.